BrendaWardhaugh/VBA_challenge/README.md

 VBA_ challenge.
 Module 2, Assignment 2

 Please see the attached Excel document and VBA script document for additional information.
-Screenshots can be found in the Images folder. (to make it easier to see I only captured the first 20 rows for each year, to see more of the data please view the Excel document).
+Screenshots can be found in the Images folder. (to make it easier to see, I only captured the first 20 rows for each year, to see more of the data please view the Excel document).

 ## Multiple Year Stock Data